freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/docker/README.md

 # How to install the Elastic Stack using Docker Compose

 ## Prerequisites

-You need to have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed before continuing.
+You need to have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) running on a Linux box.

+If you are on a Windows 10/11 machine, such Linux box can be a [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about) instance.

+> *See [this article :green_book:](https://www.windowscentral.com/how-install-wsl2-windows-10) to see how to install WSL2 on Windows 10/11, if you are not familiar with the procedure.*

+The remainder of this document shows how to install the Elastic Stack on Windows 11 using WSL2 and Docker Desktop running on it.

 ## The installation

 There are several ways to install and run the Elastic Stack on a development  machine.
 We will install the Elastic Stack using Docker Compose as inspired by the articles of [Eddie Mitchell](https://www.elastic.co/blog/author/eddie-mitchell).

+The environment used for this installation is a Windows 11 machine with [WSL2](https://www.windowscentral.com/how-install-wsl2-windows-10) and [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) installed.
+Please read the

 The necessary files have been copied in the ```/docker``` folder so that we can run it directly without the need to Mitchell's repository, and so that we can alter them as necessary in the future.